18r441m/CSCE274/Assignments/Homework/hw3/README.md

 ## Dropbox submission

-- Sumbit the hw3 tag zip file from the previous step to CSE Dropbox
+- Submit the hw3 tag zip file from the previous step to CSE Dropbox